-Over the last quarter century many other manufacturers have tried to make a better Coast to Coast race-winner kayak – than the Evolution.
+Over the last quarter century many other manufacturers have tried to make a better Coast to Coast race-winner kayak – than the Evolution / Classic / Edge / Extreme.
 Those who seem to have come closest seem to have ‘borrowed’ some of the Evolution Edge hull design.

 Some manufacturers talk about their boats being “freekin”fast.
 In actual fact, a Coast to Coast winner will NOT be paddling at the same heart-rate as he / she would wish.
+They NEVER push into the ‘wave-making‘ drag-zone.
+They paddle firmly within the ‘wetted-area’ drag-zone.
 Over the years several heart rate studies have been independently conducted on Longest Day Coast to Coast competitors.
-Falling heart rate over the duration of the paddle is the norm.
+Declining heart rate over the duration of the paddle – is normal.

-We did some amazing tests in the Rangitata Diversion Race – using Luke Vaughan as a constant 160 hbpm or 130 hbpm ‘motor.
+We did some amazing tests in the Rangitata Diversion Race – using Luke Vaughan as a constant 160 hbpm (almost wave-making drag) or 130 hbpm (wetted-area drag) ‘motor’.

-What is really needed is a kayak that provides the greatest distance-made-good – for the lowest fuel burn.
+What is really required is a kayak that provides the greatest distance-made-good – for the lowest fuel burn.
+The very zone that bifid (bifurcated) bows enhance.
 Maybe in another 10 years ‘The Market’ will learn this fact.

-This is Luke in the Evolution Edge – paddling the Rangitata Diversion Race – 50 metres from the SK factory.
+This is Luke in the Evolution Edge – paddling the Rangitata Diversion Race – just 50 metres (over the fence) from the Sisson Kayaks factory.

 Change #2 was to lengthen an Edge hull 200mm BEHIND the cockpit – making it very ‘bow-down’ on the water.
 The original testing prototype was created and tested in 1995 – then destroyed in the factory fire in 1996.
 Testing conclusion – even better ‘run’ and more stable than the Edge.